lakwli/memorieswalk/docs/To-solution/photo.md

 ### Cleanup Processes

-1. Temporary Photo Cleanup
+1. Direct Photo Cleanup

-   - Removes unsaved photos after 24 hours
-   - Cleans both database records and files
-   - Runs as a scheduled background task

-2. Removed Photo Cleanup
+   - When removing photo from canvas:
-   - Checks for photos with no canvas links
+     - Check if photo has other canvas links
+     - If no links, delete photo record and file
+     - All handled in save transaction

+2. Benefits
-   - Deletes orphaned photos
+   - Immediate cleanup of unused photos
-   - Maintains storage efficiency
+   - No background jobs needed
+   - Simple and reliable implementation
+   - Clear transaction boundaries

 ## Changes from Current to Target Implementation